Skip to content

 device = "cuda:0"

-# We do not want multi-actor parallelization.
+# We do not want multi-actor parallelization when we have only 1 GPU.

 num_actors = 0